-After John Nealon’s bags go missing, his airline sends him shopping.
+After John Nealon’s lost luggage experience on Alitalia, his airline sends him shopping.
 Why won’t it cover the bill?

 Unfortunately, our bags didn’t make it that day.
 When we arrived in Naples, Alitalia confirmed that the bags were still in Paris and would be sent the following day.
 We did not receive our bags for three more days.